DeepAndy/automatic-web-navigator/README.md

 The above command will present the user with a menu to manage website and action queues.

+## Notes
+The chromedriver executable path is set to my personal directory for now.
+You will have to change the path in *navigator.py* to get it to work.

 ## License
 This software is licensed under the GPLv3 license.